It’s hard to get coaching clients.

 I have written dozens and dozens of guest posts and have generated a lot of clients from them.

-I would say guest posting has brought me in over $100k in business.
+I would say guest posting has brought me well over $200k in business.

-And like Quora, it’s a gift that keeps on giving.
+And like Quora, it’s also the gift that keeps on giving.

-I’ve have guest posts from 10 years ago or more that are still being found by people who wouldn’t have necessarily found me otherwise.
+I have guest posts from 12 years ago or more that are still being found by people who wouldn’t have necessarily found me otherwise.

-Only last week I signed on a new client after she followed a link from a guest post I had written in 2012.
+Only recently I signed on a new client after she followed a link from a guest post I had written in 2012.